MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMCustomScriptExtension.md

 ```

 ### -StorageAccountName
-Specifies the name of the azure_2 storage account where this cmdlet stores the script.
+Specifies the name of the Azure storage account where this cmdlet stores the script.

 ```yaml
 Type: String